d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

 ```

 ## Vocabulary

+A token has a string type, we

+Each a token is a

 Then we need to map tokens into numerical indices.
 We often call it a vocabulary.
 Its input is a list of token lists,  called a corpus.
 Then it counts the frequency of each token in this corpus, and then assigns an numerical index to each token according to its frequency.
 Rarely appeared tokens are often removed to reduce the complexity.
 A token doesn't exist in corpus or has been removed is mapped into a special unknown (“&lt;unk&gt;”) token.
 We optionally add another three special tokens: “&lt;pad&gt;” a token for padding, “&lt;bos&gt;” to present the beginning for a sentence, and “&lt;eos&gt;” for the ending of a sentence.